pawel-soja/AsiCamera/README.md

 # Additional Features
 The library offers additional features that increase performance and facilitate debugging.
 To use, you have to manipulate the source of the program that is using the library.
 - ASIGetVideoDataPointer - this function gives direct access to frame data.
 Copying avoided
-- gCameraBoostEnable - global bool variable - restore the original behavior of the library
+- gCameraBoostEnable - global bool variable - restore the original behavior of the library **(also see Control Caps!)**
-- gCameraBoostDebug - global bool variable - print additional information useful for debugging to stderr
+- gCameraBoostDebug - global bool variable - print additional information useful for debugging to stderr **(also see Control Caps!)**

 # Building